NaluKit/nalu/etc/wiki/07 Application Loader.md

 Once all asynchronous action(s) are executed, the control will be return to Nalu by calling `finishLoadCommand.finishLoading();`.

 ## Creating an Application Loader
-To create an application loader, just create a class, that extends `AbstractApplicationLoader`.
+To create an application loader, just create a class, that extend `AbstractApplicationLoader`.
 Extending `AbstractApplicationLoader` will force the implementation to add a `load`-method.

 * **load**: this method will be called during application start and before the initial route is called.
 When all loadings are done, the method `finishLoadCommand.finishLoading();` has to be called to return the control to Nalu.
 After returning the control to Nalu, Nalu will continue the start process of tge application.